 Why Write a Book & Other Burning Questions

-It’s been a whole month or so since the debut of my author website, DrJillMurphy.com, so with that introduction, comes a host of popular questions about me, my practice in the medical field for almost 20 years, and the odd intersect of being both a patient and a Doctor of Physical Therapy.
+Since the debut of my author website, DrJillMurphy.com, there have been a host of popular questions about me, my practice in the medical field for almost 20 years, and the odd intersect of being both a patient and a Doctor of Physical Therapy.
 So here are some answers to the first set of burning FAQs.

 Why did you write a book about your healthcare experiences?